verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] The arrogance of flames for mistaking their brief light for greatness when their only legacy is ash.
 - [ ] Like, they can’t enter a room without trying to steal the entire plot.
 - [ ] The test also thinks you're a giant pain in the ass.
+- [ ] Much as I'd like to kill you by dangerously lowering your blood sugar, murder violates my parole.